RashmiSandamini/blog-app/README.md

 ### Limitations

-- Raw SQL queries are used instead of an ORM like Sequelize, which will be integrated in future updates.
 - No support for multiple admin accounts or user roles at this time.

 ## 📍 Watch the Demonstration